-Treehugger is a green consumer blog on a goal to make a sustainable lifestyle accessible to the general public.
-Its premise, that a green lifestyle does not have to be sacrificed, as well as its pleasant, optimistic vibe, have attracted over 1.8 million unique users every month.
+Treehugger is a green consumer blog with a goal to make a sustainable lifestyle accessible to the general public.
+Its premise, that a green lifestyle does not have to be sacrificed, as well as its pleasant, optimistic vibe, has attracted over 1.8 million unique users every month.

 Treehugger is consistently ranked among the top 20 blogs on Technorati, but it also has 40 writers from a wide range of backgrounds in more than ten countries around the world, who generate more than 30 new posts a day across eight categories ranging from fashion and beauty, travel and nature, to science and technology.